GehartM/german-text-watermarking/README.md

 - Python version: Python 3.8+
 - SpaCy version: 2.2.4+

-One way is to install the latest version of spaCy and all dependencies:
+One way to install the latest version of spaCy and all dependencies is:
 ```
 python -m venv .env
 .env\Scripts\activate